recursivetree/seat-info/README.md

 sudo -H -u www-data bash -c 'php artisan up'
 ```

-## Increase the upload file size
+## Changing the server settings
-This is optional and only required when you intend to upload files larger than 2MB.

 Per default, the configuration for the max allowed file size of php is rather low, meaning you can't upload big files in
 the resources tab.
-If you use a barebone install, you can fix it like this:
+Additionally, on docker images and resources aren't stored permanently.

 ### Barebone
 1. Open the `/etc/php/7.3/fpm/php.ini ` file, for example with nano: